Shelly855/hospital-management/README.md

 - MySQL

 ## Possible Improvements
-- Code comments
+- Adding code comments
-- Confirmation pages after completing an action
+- Implementing confirmation pages after completing an action
-- Different dashboards for different users
+- Creating user-specific dashboards
+- Automatic creation of IDs when creating records
+- Using names rather than IDs when referring to records from different tables

 ## How To Run
 1. Clone the repository (e.g., in Visual Studio Code)